Crazy travel stories from around the world – 4 short, funny & adventurous tales of sex, drugs, and disaster from around the world

 Be humbled at the Killing Fields – An easy day trip from Cambodia’s capital, Phnom Penh, a visit to the Killing Fields is an important history lesson in the atrocities committed by the Khmer Rouge government in the 1970s.

 Release your inner beach bum – Cambodia’s relatively small coastline and few islands perhaps boast some of Southeast Asia’s most pristine beaches.
 Bamboo Island, Otres Beach, Koh Thmei and Rabbit Island are definite highlights.

 Getting around Cambodia is cheap and relatively easy, but often taking a tour will save you time and hassle of working out bus routes and dealing with the language barrier.
-Take a look at this selection of Cambodia tours.

-LGBT – Gay Cambodia Travel Guide
+LGBTQ – Gay Cambodia Travel Guide

-Cambodia’s stance on LGBT issues is moderate, and though there are not any laws specifically protecting queer people against discrimination or allowing for same-sex marriage, general consensus is mostly in favor of such things.
+Cambodia’s stance on LGBTQ issues is moderate, and though there are not any laws specifically protecting queer people against discrimination or allowing for same-sex marriage, general consensus is mostly in favor of such things.
 The king himself, is in favor of same-sex marriage, for example!

 Given that Cambodia’s population is mostly rural, the majority of the little gay life that exists in the country is concentrated in the capital, Phnom Penh.
 Here are some things you should know about: